-Public wireless LANs (PWLANs) and wireless mesh networks can contain hundreds of access points, each of which must send RADIUS authentication requests to an authentication, addressing and authorization (AAA) server.
-The Intelligent Services Gateway (ISG) RADIUS proxy functionality allows the access points to send authentication requests to ISG, rather than directly to the AAA server.
+Public wireless LANs (PWLANs) and wireless mesh networks can contain hundreds of access points, each of which must send RADIUS authentication requests to a AAA server.
+The ISG RADIUS proxy functionality allows the access points to send authentication requests to ISG, rather than directly to the AAA server.
 ISG relays the requests to the AAA server.
 The AAA server sends a response to ISG, which then relays the response to the appropriate access point.

 When serving as a RADIUS proxy, ISG can pull user-specific data from the RADIUS flows that occur during subscriber authentication and authorization, and transparently create a corresponding IP session upon successful authentication.
 This functionality provides an automatic login facility with respect to ISG for subscribers that are authenticated by devices that are closer to the network edge.

 When configured as a RADIUS proxy, ISG proxies all RADIUS requests generated by a client device and all RADIUS responses generated by the corresponding AAA server, as described in RFC 2865, RFC 2866, and RFC 2869.